Step 4: Apply for Your F-1 Student Visa

 Your USF Form I-20

-If you are an international student who applied for admission from outside of the U.S., your USF Form I-20 has been enclosed with your admission letter.
+If you are an international student who applied for admission from outside of the U.S., your USF Form I-20 will be issues after you have paid your $750 enrollment deposit.
 Please review the accuracy of the I-20 information and be in touch with your Admission Counselor or Contact Us as soon as possible if you notice any errors.

 If you are an international student already studying in the U.S. on an F-1 Student Visa, your USF I-20 will be issued once your SEVIS Record has been released to USF by your current International Student Adviser.
 This usually is done once you have completed your studies at your current school.
 Instructions on How to Request Release and Transfer of Your SEVIS Record have been enclosed with your admission letter.